LeVuMinhHuy/brocode/README.md

 -   **Saleforces** ofcourse, for providing LLM: Codegen-6B-Mono and CodeT5-large
 -   Definitely **HuggingFace**, for Peft and an awesome community
+-   My thesis advisor **Quan Thanh Tho** for inspiring me with this topic
 -   My friend **Thai Tieu Phuong** for helping me train models on Google Colab Pro+
--   My thesis advisor **Quan Thanh Tho** for inspiring me with this topic
--   My family, with pride, even though you guys may not care
+-   My family, with proudly, even though you guys may not care
 -   And others

 #### Sources